 spinner

-cScanTWAIN - version 4
+cScanTWAIN - version

-Looking for version 2 or version 3
+Looking for version 2, version 3, version 4

 Sample File Structure